flancia-coop/doc.anagora.org/ekumen.md

                 - Yes, this is exactly the kind of scope.
         - We believe in co-designing with the community of users.
         - **Have had conversations with [[Erin Kissane]], collaborating with us to release a version of boundaries/circles but also to explore how to implement governance features.
 She would probably be interested.**
-        - 2 points: Ekumen tries to be tool agnostic + ...
+        - 2 points: Ekumen tries to be tool agnostic + once designed, search funds to develop.
         - Also a conversation with [[X]] from [[PolicyKit]].
             - Q: Who?
 Amy Zhang
             - Thanks!